 You will be referred back to the restorative dentist for preparation and placement of the crown, bridge, or removable prosthesis.
 Throughout all of the implant process there is collaboration and consultation between the surgeon and the restorative dentist or prosthodontist to best coordinate your treatment.

-Dr. Thomas Weil and Dr. Steve Koo are committed to providing their patients with comfortable, effective care that restores your health and happiness as quickly as possible here at Piney Point Oral and Maxillofacial Surgery.
-Our practice serve patients from the greater Houston, TX area, including Stafford, Meyerland, Bellaire, Lamar Terrace, Galleria, Briargrove, Rice Military, Heights, Bunker Hill Village, Hunters Creek Village, Hedwig Village, Katy, and beyond.
+Dr. Thomas Weil and Dr. Steve Koo are committed to providing their patients with comfortable, effective care that restores health and happiness as quickly as possible here at Piney Point Oral and Maxillofacial Surgery.
+Our practice serves patients from the greater Houston, TX area, including Stafford, Meyerland, Bellaire, Lamar Terrace, Galleria, Briargrove, Rice Military, Heights, Bunker Hill Village, Hunters Creek Village, Hedwig Village, Katy, and beyond.
 If you’d like to learn more about the numerous benefits of choosing dental implants, call us today and schedule an appointment.

 How many implants will I need?

-Most frequently one implant per missing tooth is placed.
-Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or if there is evidence of extensive biting force.
+Most frequently, one implant per missing tooth is placed.
+Because many of the larger teeth (molars) in the back of your jaws can have two to three roots, the most common approach is to replace missing back teeth with larger implants or more than one implant per tooth, especially if there has been moderate bone loss or there is evidence of extensive biting force.

-If you are missing many or all of the teeth in the upper or lower jaw then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide implant supported bridges or denture prostheses.
+If you are missing many or all of the teeth in the upper or lower jaw, then as few as 3 or 4 or as many as 8 to 10 implants may be used to provide implant supported bridges or denture prostheses.

-Dental Implant Placement Using Bone Graft
+Dental Implant Placement Using Bone Grafts

 As a result of tooth infection prior to teeth extraction or atrophy after the tooth is removed there may not be enough bone to support the dental implant.